Japan's Territorial Problem

 On the Senkaku Islands dispute, while Japan’s legal position seems to be strong, the Japanese people should be more aware that the process by which Japan annexed these islands at the time of its victory in the first Sino-Japanese War resembles very closely the process of annexing Takeshima.
 The Senkakus’ acquisition in January 1895 preceded Taiwan’s acquisition through the Shimonoseki Treaty of April 1895, just as Takeshima’s annexation preceded the annexation of Korea itself.

 With this historic recognition, in addition to the security danger discussed above, it is essential that the Japanese government accept the existence of the Senkaku Islands issue as a subject of dialogue, while also implementing a credible defense policy in the region.
 Eventually the possibility of joint energy exploitation may seriously be considered, so that “next generations”—following Deng’s statement in 1978—will finally find the wisdom to resolve this problem.

 Kazuhiko Togo is a Visiting Professor at Temple University in Tokyo, and Professor and Director of the Institute for World Affairs at Kyoto Sangyo University.
 In 1968, he joined the Japanese Foreign Ministry, where he spent half his career in Russian affairs.
 Dr. Togo retired as Ambassador to the Netherlands in 2002.
 His most recent publication (with Masayasu Hosaka) is Japan’s Territorial Problem: The Northern Territories, Takeshima, and the Senkaku Islands (2012, in Japanese).
 For other publications, please visit http://kazuhiko-togo.com.

-This Expert Commentary was produced for the Japan-U.S. Discussion Forum, NBR’s public email forum on Japanese affairs.
+This commentary was produced for the Japan-U.S. Discussion Forum, NBR’s public email forum on Japanese affairs.